Cognitive Behavioral Therapy

 In one study, healthy women given L-tryptophan for 14 days experienced increased recognition of happy faces and words, and decreased recognition of negative words.
 The research team concluded L-tryptophan had improved the study participants' supply of serotonin in a manner similar to that of SSRIs (Murphy 2006).
 In another study of the effects of acute tryptophan depletion on healthy women and on patients with bulimia nervosa, both groups were given amino acid mixtures to decrease their plasma L-tryptophan levels.
 Both groups experienced an increase in depression.
 (Kaye 2000) Other studies have found L-tryptophan depletion can lead to recurrence of depression in those who are in remission from depression (Booij 2006) or in those with seasonal depression (Neumeister et al 1998).

 Methylation is a process in which a molecule passes a methyl group to another molecule.
 Methylation is essential to multiple functions in the body, including the production of neurotransmitters.
-One can supply raw materials to support methylation reactions by supplementing with S-adenosyl-methionine (SAMe) or by providing metabolic cofactors such as folate, vitamin B12, and vitamin B6.
+One can supply raw materials to support methylation reactions by supplementing with S-adenosyl-methionine (SAMe) or by providing methylation cofactors such as folate, vitamin B12, and vitamin B6.
 These nutrients are necessary for neurotransmitter production and have other regulating effects.

 SAMe, which can be found in almost every tissue in the body, assists with production of creatine, glutathione, taurine, L-carnitine, and melatonin.